 - Service to Society: The recipient exhibits integrity and a demonstrated commitment to service through an interest in bettering the lives of others through volunteer efforts.

-- Only living alumni of Tau Beta Sigma are eligible.
+- Only living alumni of Tau Beta Sigma in good standing with the national headquarters are eligible.
 For purposes of definition, an alumnus of is any formerly active or associate member, or who received at least one degree from a college or university that has a chapter of Tau Beta Sigma.

-- The award will be presented bi-annually at the Tau Beta Sigma National Convention reception/banquet.
+- The award will be presented biennially at the Tau Beta Sigma National Convention reception/banquet, though the recipient is not required to be in attendance.

 - All nominations must include the following: